You must submit an application if you will be a NEW student at a:

 If you created a family account using an email address, you will receive your results via email.
 You can also indicate on the My School DC application to have your results mailed to you.
 If you do not have an email address associated with your account, we will automatically mail a letter to the address listed on your application.
 Expect to receive a separate letter for each child’s application.

-If you are matched with a school through the lottery, you must accept your space by May 1, 2020 or you will lose that spot.
-Accepting your space requires submitting required enrollment forms, including the My School DC Seat Acceptance Form, school-specific forms, and proving DC residency in person, at the school.
+If you are matched with a school through the lottery, you must accept your space by the common enrollment deadline or you will lose that spot.
+Accepting your space requires submitting required enrollment forms, including the My School DC Seat Acceptance Form, school-specific forms, and proof of DC residency.
 Please note that accepting your match will NOT remove you from any waitlists, or prevent you from later enrolling at a school where you are waitlisted should space become available.

 Post-lottery applicants will be added to waitlists on a first-come, first-served basis below applicants from the lottery, except for applicants with lottery preferences.
 The My School DC Matching Algorithm video explains how the program and waitlists work.